PHPSocialNetwork/phpfastcache/docs/DRIVERS.md

   * A very high-performance NoSQL driver using a key-value pair system.
 * Solr **(Added in v9.1)**
   * A Solr driver that use Solarium as PHP client for good performances.
+  * :new: Is now a composer extension separated from the Phpfastcache core as of v9.2: `phpfastcache/solr-extension`
 * Sqlite
   * A Sqlite driver that use serialization for storing data for regular performances.
 A _$path_ config must be specified, else the system temporary directory will be used.
 * Ssdb